nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 **Note 1:** Only parameter *library* is mandatory, all the others are optional.
 **Note 2:** The item separator of the type STRING LIST is ",".

-### 2.7 Installing the Support for Environmental Monitoring
+### 2.7 Installing the Support for Monitoring

-The optional configuration for environmental monitoring parameters is installed by package xroad-centralserver-monitoring.
+The optional configuration for monitoring parameters is installed by package xroad-centralserver-monitoring.
 This package also includes the components that validate the updated xml monitoring configuration.
 The package is included in the central server installation by default.

 The central monitoring client may be configured as specified in the [UG-CS](#Ref_UG-CS).

+### 2.8 Post-Installation Checks

+The installation is successful if the system services are started and the user interface is responding.

+-   Ensure from the command line that relevant X-Road services are in the `running` state (example output follows).
+Notice that it is normal for the xroad-confclient to be in `stopped` state on the central server since it operates in one-shot mode.

+    - Ubuntu 14.04
+        ```
+        sudo initctl list | grep "^xroad-"

+        xroad-jetty start/running, process 19796
+        xroad-confclient stop/waiting, process 19563
+        xroad-signer start/running, process 19393
+        ```

+    - Ubuntu 18.04
+        ```
+        sudo systemctl list-units "xroad*"

+        UNIT                     LOAD   ACTIVE SUB     DESCRIPTION
+        xroad-jetty.service      loaded active running X-Road Jetty server
+        xroad-signer.service     loaded active running X-Road signer
+        ```

+-   Ensure that the central server user interface at https://SECURITYSERVER:4000/ (**reference data: 1.8; 1.6**) can be opened in a Web browser.
+To log in, use the account name chosen during the installation (**reference data: 1.3**).
+While the user interface is still starting up, the Web browser may display the “502 Bad Gateway” error.

 ## 3 Initial Configuration